dbogatic/value_investing/README.md

  ## Investment analysis based on the Graham and Buffett value investing methodology

  ## Data source - [Financial Modeling Prep API](https://financialmodelingprep.com/developer/docs)

+ Note: You will need FMP Starter plan to access special endpoints.
+You can find API plans [here](https://site.financialmodelingprep.com/developer/docs/pricing/).

 ## What is Value Investing?